top of page

 My teaching days were spent at Suffolk New College where I was head of Media; my love of that subject (particularly radio), and my time working and presenting on BBC Radio Suffolk, has helped me to design creative, exciting programmes that can engage, enthuse, develop and transform.

-Running programmes at South Street Studios and in the community, means that Future Female Society can help women and girls of all ages, across all social spectrum's and from all backgrounds.
+Running programmes at our Tower Street office and in the community, means that Future Female Society can help women and girls of all ages, across all social spectrum's and from all backgrounds.
 The result: a future that is free of inequality.

 Angelle Joseph